akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 The farm woman nodded.
 “Ah.
 A wild egg.
 I saw a fox take the wild mother from its nest down by the river.
 The goose in the corner isn’t the sitting kind.
 She won’t see it through.”

-Mother leaned in, her eyes scanning the quiet, grey birds in the main nesting area by the door.
+Mother leant in, her eyes scanning the quiet, grey birds in the main nesting area by the door.
 “Look here, Beatrice.
 These eggs are from the marsh-mother.
 They’ll hatch into well-behaved birds that stay near the hall and not try to fly the fence every time the wind changes.”

 A small, hard line appeared between Beatrice’s brows.
 It was the same look her father wore when he was counting the days until a storm.